ManuelHany/recipe-app-api/notes.md

 # Start From
-- 11 API Documentation
+- 12 Build User API
-  - 3 install drf-spectacular
+  - 4

 #### Test
 - the simpletestCase is for tests that require no communication with database